blukatdevelopment/UnchainedWorldsOld/character_creation/classes/thief.md

 distraction.

 ### Pocket Sand
-You may expend your hit die to throw pocket sand at one creature within 5ft of you.
+You may expend your stamina die to throw pocket sand at one creature within 5ft of you.
 The creature may use it's reaction to make a DC 14 dexterity saving throw.
 If it fails or does not make the save, it is blinded until the start of your next turn.